 Mark is a husband, a father and (in our humble opinion) the best teacher and mentor for conscious young men that a feminist org like ours could hope for.
 You can reach him at email@example.com.

-Melissa has been with us since 2014, leading the Middle School Program and single-handedly launching our first online publication, The Intuitive Voice, for which she served as our first Editor-in-Chief.
-She was also the driving force in the publication of our first printed anthology, Declare What You Know To Be True, and has been the Editor-in-Chief in all our subsequent anthologies.
+Melissa has been with us since 2014, launching both our Middle School Program and our first online publication, The Intuitive Voice, for which she served as our first Editor-in-Chief.
+She was also the driving force behind the publication of our first printed anthology, Declare What You Know To Be True, and continues to manage our publishing department as the Editor-in-Chief for each of our annual anthologies.

 Before coming to the Intuitive Writing Project, Melissa spent ten years teaching high school Journalism and World History at Miramonte High School, where she brought their student newspaper,The Mirador, to national prestige.
 Earlier in her career, Melissa worked as a journalist at The Sunday Times in London.
 She also worked as an international trip leader, a writing tutor, a rock climbing teacher and a yoga instructor.
 Melissa has a BA in Journalism from Boston University.